 Dedicated and talented reporters, anchors, hosts, board operators and producers at these stations and more love their jobs, love the Bay Area, and love connecting to the community through radio.
 Cumulus employees deserve a fair contract that protects local jobs and respects employees and listeners alike.
 The Bay Area deserves to have access to quality local radio.

+Here's your chance to make a statement.
 Tell Cumulus that one size does not fit all.
 Tell Cumulus that by using the public airways the company has an obligation to provide relevant local news and programming.
 Please support local radio by signing our petition below.